 NACELE 2015 was held at the Montréal Botanical Garden (MBG) from 18-22 June 2015.
 Drawing from its location, the theme, “Nourishing Relations: People, Plants and Place”, focused on indigenous practices of connection with biocultural diversity in both rural and urban lands and waters.
 During the four-day workshop, 40 indigenous environmental leaders from Canada and the United States met on traditional Mohawk/Kanienkeha’ka territory at the MBG and in the community of Kahnawà:ke.
 Professionals, practitioners, elders and youth shared research, strategies and tactics and stories of resistance, joy, tragedy, hope and transformation.
 We explored potential collaboration for environmentally sound solutions for critical issues facing indigenous communities in the 21st century.

-To learn more about GDF’s community exchanges, please visit our Global Environments Network website pages for NACELE 2013 in the Capay Valley, California and NACELE 2015 in Montreal, Canada.
+To learn more about GDF’s community exchanges, please visit our Global Environments Network website pages for NACELE 2013 in the Capay Valley, California, NACELE 2015 in Montreal, Canada and NACELE 2017 in Sonora, Mexico.
 To learn more about past events in Latin America, read about the first Latin American Academy of Socio-Environmental Leadership (ALLSA) 2015 in the Dominican Republic, as well as co-organiser Ana Elia Ramon Hidalgo’s blog post (in English) on the experience.